zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  we mean you did a hundred percent of everything; you clea ned everything.
 You might say, “I was looking for my car keys, because I lost them .
 I looked in every nook and cranny of my house,” meaning I looked everywhere.
 So here, we’re saying that I cleaned every part of my body.

 When I went back into the living room, my wife said, “Wo w, you smell as pretty as a flower!”
 I say that that wasn’t exactly what I was go ing for.
 “To go for,” in this case, means what I wanted, what I intended, what I  was trying to make happen.
-I wasn’t trying to smell pretty, I was just tryi ng not to smell bad.
+I wasn’t trying to smell pretty, I was just trying not to smell bad.
 “To go” plus a preposition is a very common expression in English; ta ke a look at our Learning Guide for some more explanations of that, as w ell as the verb – or the word “soak.”
 I said, “I’d rather smell like flowers tha n pigs!”
 Remember, I was working on a farm, and so one of the animals that you h ave on a farm is a pig, which people think tends to smell badly.

 Now that I’m all clean and smelling like a flower, let ’s listen to the dialogue again at a normal speed. > I spent the day helping my friend, Babbit, on his farm.
 When I got home, my wife said, “You stink!”
 I headed straight for the shower.
 > I ran the water, closed the shower curtain, and adjusted  the showerhead.
 I worked the soap into a lather and scrubbed from head to  toe.
 I rinsed off the soap and toweled off.